dmsoares/devtalk-make-the-domain-shine/blog/functor.md

     const persons = validNames.map(createPerson);
 };
 ```

+The example above, to my taste, is less declarative and it is harder to see what we are trying to achieve.

 ### Conclusion

 In conclusion, I hope this small example can spark the curiosity to know more about functional programming and ADTs, in particular in contexts where the domain and business logic should take center stage.